2025 Global CMT Research Convention

 • The SARM1 Axon Degeneration Pathway: The Journey from Academic Lab to Small Biotech to Big Pharma

-• Aaron DiAntonio, MD, PhD, Professor of Developmental Biology, WashU Medicine
+• Dr. Aaron DiAntonio, MD, PhD, Professor of Developmental Biology, WashU Medicine

 • A Journey to Cure Michael: A Parent’s Journey to Cure His Son and Eradicate a Rare Disorder